 Glossary Technical terms and abbreviations clearly explained

-Each field of industry develops its own language and terminology, if only to be able to give new technologies a name.
+Each business segment develops its own language and terminology, if only to be able to give new technologies a name.
 You will find an explanation of the terms and abbreviations commonly used in the field of e-mobility here:

 Charging connectors and sockets

-- Inlet: Charging socket in the e-vehicle into which the vehicle charging connector is plugged.
+- Charging inlet: Charging socket in electric vehicles into which the vehicle charging connector is plugged.
 Also called a vehicle charging inlet.

 - Connector: Charging connector that is plugged into the charging inlet in the electric vehicle.
 Also called a vehicle charging connector.